-- Randomly split a corpus into n datasets of equal size, usually n = 10. - The development and evaluation consist of n runs.
-The evaluation results are averaged over all n runs. - In the i-th run, the i-th fold is used for evaluation (testing).
+- A corpus is split into n dataset folds of equal size, usually n = 10.
+The split is done stratified, i.e., the target variable distribution is stable across folds. - n runs.
+The evaluation results are averaged over n runs. - i-th run.
+The i-th fold is used for evaluation (validation).
 All other folds are used for development (training).